Service number (United States Army): After the war

-RV: Female warrant officers granted reserve commissioned officer billets

-RW: Male warrant officers granted reserve commissioned officer billets

 After World War II, the Army of the United States was demobilized and the thirty and forty million series numbers were discontinued.
-Personnel of the Regular Army continued to be cycled through the 10 - 19 million series while Army officers continued to be issued numerical numbers determined by date of commission.
+Personnel of the Regular Army continued to be cycled through the 10-19 million series while Army officers continued to be issued numbers determined by date of commission.
 By the end of the 1940s, the 3,000,000 service number cap for officers had yet to be reached.

-Korean War service numbers
+Post-WWII and Korean War service numbers

-At the end of the Second World War, the United States Army was reorganized into the following components: